smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

  - `PerformInteraction` and `Show (template)` are independent screens.
  - HMI controls menu/submenu displays and screen transitions.
  - Contents displayed in menu/submenu are provided by `AddCommand`, `DeleteCommand`, `AddSubMenu`, `DeleteSubMenu` of the app.
- - When pushing the menu item, the HMI sends an `onCommand` notification to the mobile, and then the mobile determines the operation.
+ - When pushing the menu item, the HMI sends an `onCommand` notification to the SDL application, and then the SDL application determines the operation.
    After that, you cannot return to the menu screen, but you will return to the first template screen.
- - Even if the `DeleteSubMenu` is notified from mobile while the submenu is displayed, it is rejected.
+ - Even if the `DeleteSubMenu` is notified from the SDL app library while the submenu is displayed, it is rejected.

 <b>Current screen transition process</b>